 Will climate scientists save the planet?

 No. Climate scientists study the climate and report their findings.
 They point out what is happening, where, how fast, and even tell us what needs to be done.
-But a climate scientist does not know how to install your new green hydrogen fuel cell.
+But a climate scientist does not know how to install your new solar powered hydrogen fuel cell.

 Will the Free Market save the planet?

 Not on its own.
 We know that free markets are not free, information flow remains with insiders, organizations and individuals resist change, the money is not where it is needed, and the climate goal does not fit the profit hunt.
 So, the Free Market needs a strong helping hand.

 To successfully fight climate change and restore society’s natural habitat, we require a holistic, systematic approach with focus on solutions.